 If a family corporation is involved

 "I've lived in my rental for more than 20 years.
 My landlord gave me notice saying he wants to move in.
 I felt panicked.
 Three months sounds like a long time, but it's not when you're 68 years old on a fixed pension.
-I started looking right away.
-But the vacancy rate is so low around here.
-And anything I found that was remotely close is more than double what I’ve been paying.
 The waitlists for subsidized units are years long.
 A friend mentioned I could reach out to a housing advocate to help me find housing.”

 The amount of notice